Explore Oman from Summit to Sea

 In need of a few more items?
 All bookings receive a 15% discount on us to use at Cotswold Outdoor, Snow + Rock, Runner's Need, and Cycle Surgery.

 - Closed-toe shoes with good ankle support, such as lightweight walking boots

 - Cool and light clothing that covers your shoulders and knees

 - A waterproof camera or GoPro if you'd like to take it canyoning

 - High SPF sunscreen, wide-brimmed hat and sunglasses

-The weather in Oman is hot, sunny and dry all year round, with daytime temperatures rarely dropping below 20°C. Summer can be very hot, with temperatures often above 35°C and little rainfall.
-Nights can be a little cooler, especially in the Jebel Shams mountains temperatures can drop to 10-15 degrees during the night.
-Even though it may be 30 degrees during the day it might, in January/February nights, be as cold as 0 degrees.
-Therefore it is advised to bring a windproof jacket and a hoodie to stay warm).
+As you might expect, the weather in Oman is hot, sunny and dry all year round, with daytime temperatures that rarely drop below 20°C. Summer can be very hot, with temperatures topping 35°C and little rainfall.
+Nights can be a little cooler, especially in the Jebel Shams mountains, with temperatures dropping to 10-15 degrees during the night and as cold as 0 degrees in January/February (bring a windproof jacket and a hoodie to stay warm).
 The really hot months between June and August should be avoided.

 We’ve teamed up with the guys at World Nomads to offer insurance designed for adventurous travellers across 140 countries that includes overseas medical, evacuation, baggage and a range of adventure sports and activities.
 To get yours sorted, click here.